No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 but as flows — morphisms between concepts mediated by contextual anchors called Z-frames.
 These frames act as semantic coordinates, situating each concept within a space of possible interpretation.

-A dog is not just “a dog.”
-It is depending on the frame Z through which it is seen. </br>
+A dog is not simply “a dog.”
+It is interpreted through the semantic frame Z in which it is embedded.</br>
 dog | Domesticated </br>
 dog | Mammal</br>
 dog | Son</br>